enzo-project/enzo-e/parameters-list.rst

 :Scope:     :z:`Enzo`

-:e:`Second, fourth, and sixth order discretizations of the Laplacian are avalaible; valid values are 2, 4, or 6.`
+:e:`Second, fourth, and sixth order discretizations of the Laplacian are available; valid values are 2, 4, or 6.`

 ----